mosip/mosip-infra/deployment/sandbox-v2/docs/idacert.md

      "referenceId": "PUBLIC_KEY",
      "certificateData": "{copied certificate from step-II}" }}

- Note: The process of uploading IDA Zero-Knowledge certificates should only take place once per environment.
+ Note: The process of uploading IDA Zero-Knowledge certificates should only take place once.

 For IDA mpartner-default-auth partner certificate exchange, below are the steps: